 Actually I've felt sad about leaving places before - it comes with the turf of being an international school teacher.
 I was very sad to leave The Netherlands, where I spent 17 happy years.
 I was sad to leave Thailand and Switzerland too.
 Now it's India's turn.
 Of course there are some things that I'm looking forward to missing (air pollution, the heat, dirt etc) and other things that I will miss terribly (the people, the colours).
 Every place that I've left, I've also left a little piece of my heart - special memories - even though mostly I've been moving on to something better.
 So today I was really happy to read that everything in life is won through surmounting the associated negative experience.
 Any attempt to escape the negative, to avoid it or silence it, only backfires.
 "The avoidance of suffering is a form of suffering.
 The avoidance of struggle is a struggle.
 The denial of failure is a failure.
 Hiding what is shameful is itself a form of shame."

 So although this was a book that I initially rejected, now I'm quite looking forward to reading it.
 The book is about moving lightly despite your heavy burdens, resting easier with your greatest fears, laughing at your tears as you cry them.
 There are a lot of these right now.
 When I talked to my brother last month about being terrified (yes, that's the word I used) about moving back to England he thought I was crazy.
-He pointed out that I was born in England and grew up there.
+He pointed out that I grew up in England.
 But somehow I'm not British any more - I've changed while everyone else hasn't.
 Going "home" is going to be the hardest move I've ever made.

 So this is what the book promises, and what I'm hoping for: to take an inventory of your life and scrub out all but the most important items.
 I'm doing this as I pack up or chuck out "stuff" that I've had for years, that has been transported from one country to another as I've moved from one school to the next.
 But can I really do this with my feelings, with the sense of loss of my life in India, knowing that I'm moving to the UK to spend time with my mother only to face another loss, as daily she forgets more and more of our shared life?
 Let's see.
 I'll keep you posted.